 Post-nominal initials: CH

-This Order was instituted in 1917 by George V at the same time as the Order of the British Empire was founded, and it is sometimes regarded as a junior class of the Order of Merit.
-The Order consists of the Sovereign and 65 ordinary members; foreigners are admitted only as honorary members and certain additional members are appointed by statute in commemoration of special occasions.
+This Order was instituted in 1917 by the Queen’s grandfather, King George V. The Order consists of the Sovereign and 65 other members; those who are not from the UK or Commonwealth are admitted only as honorary members.
+If it’s something really special, members are appointed by statute in commemoration of special occasions.

-The Order is conferred on men and women for services of national importance.
-Prime Ministersof Commonwealth countries may make nominations.
-The badge, clasped on by an imperial crown, has a blue-enamelled border bearing the motto of the Order, ‘In action faithful and in honour clear’.
+The Order is conferred on people for services of national importance.
+Prime Ministers of Commonwealth countries may make nominations to the order.
+The badge, clasped on by an imperial crown, has a blue enamel border bearing the motto of the Order, ‘In action faithful and in honour clear’.
 [Top]

 Motto: Tria Juncta in uno (Three joined in one)